Sniffy2019/Love-to-Read/README.md

 <img width="750" alt="Screenshot 2023-05-03 112318" src="https://user-images.githubusercontent.com/122370573/235891492-57728fd7-d4b3-4719-8b1d-c255cd5f3c00.png">
 <img width="750" alt="Screenshot 2023-05-03 112342" src="https://user-images.githubusercontent.com/122370573/235891745-4a159cbe-8202-4589-8d91-3c3767b6a8d6.png">

+### font styles used

+Roboto, sans-serif, Lato;
+Usage from 'Bootstrapping your next idea'.

 ### Colours and background images.

 The colours for the main page are a 'vibrant catch the user’s eye’ style, with the image of books made into the current year.